Cardiorenal syndrome: Type 4: Chronic reno-cardiac syndrome

+Type 5: Secondary cardiorenal syndrome

+This subtype of CRS refers to a separate condition resulting in simultaneous cardiac and renal systems dysfunction.
+These cases often involve a systemic illness such as sepsis, multiple traumas, amyloidosis, sarcoidosis, diabetes mellitus, hepatitis b, hepatitis c, systemic lupus erythematosus (SLE), and significant burns, causing an abrupt decrease in both cardiac and renal function.[1]
+Type 5 CRS can also be the result of the administration of chemotherapy medications and the use of illicit substances such as heroin and cocaine.

 Braam et al. argue that classifying the CRS based on the order in which the organs are affected and the timeframe (acute vs chronic) is too simplistic and without a mechanistic classification it is difficult to study CRS.
 They view the cardiorenal syndrome in a more holistic, integrative manner.
 They defined the cardiorenal syndrome as a pathophysiological condition in which combined heart and kidney dysfunction amplifies progression of failure of the individual organ, by inducing similar pathophysiological mechanisms.
 Therefore, regardless of which organ fails first, the same neurohormonal systems are activated causing accelerated cardiovascular disease, and progression of damage and failure of both organs.
 These systems are broken down into two broad categories of "hemodynamic factors" and non-hemodynamic factors or "cardiorenal connectors".

 Management

-Medical management of patients with CRS is often challenging as focus on treatment of one organ may have worsening outcome on the other.
-It is known that many of the medications used to treat HF may worsen kidney function.
-"As the population ages and the burden of renal disease and cardiovascular disease continue to rise, efforts to better understand the complicated relationship between these two organ systems are greatly needed."
-In addition, many trials on HF excluded patients with advanced kidney dysfunction.
-Therefore, our understanding of CRS management is still limited to this date.
-One study shows how ACE inhibitors and angiotensin II receptor antagonists have been found to prevent nephropathy in patients who have diabetes.
+Medical management of patients with CRS is often challenging as the treatment of one organ system may adversely affect the other.
+Many of the medications used to treat heart failure may worsen kidney function.
+Chronic kidney disease has been shown to have an adverse effect on morbidity and mortality in patients with heart failure.
+Many of the most impactful clinical trials regarding heart failure management have excluded patients with significant renal impairment, limiting the understanding of treatment in cardiorenal syndrome.
+The management of cardiorenal syndrome will vary depending on the subtype, as well as individual patient considerations.

 Patients with kidney failure are less likely to get all guideline-based therapies.
 Patients who have moderate to severe CKD was seen to have similar care when compared to those patients who had normal kidney function.
 This helps show how healthcare workers can do more to increase the outcome of those suffering.

-Diuretics Used in the treatment of heart failure and CRS patients, however must be carefully dosed to prevent kidney injury.
+Diuretics

+Diuretics play a crucial role in managing fluid overload in patients with acute heart failure, with or without CRS.
+Although not supported by data from large clinical trials like other heart failure treatments, the clinical best practices regarding diuretics remain uncertain.
+Diuretics are widely considered a standard of care to reduce volume overload caused by acute heart failure based on expert opinion alone.
+Guidelines recommend using diuretics cautiously by using minimal required dosing and close monitoring in patients with kidney disease, as they may potentially cause dehydration and worsening renal function.
+Loop diuretics are the primary agents used in heart failure.
 Diuretic resistance is frequently a challenge for physicians to overcome which they may tackle by changing the dosage, frequency, or adding a second drug.